MarioAndF/Hominum/Data.md

 	- LA: "Venae encephali"
 	- ES: "Venas del encéfalo"
 - ## Definition
-	- "a broad unpaired vein formed by the junction of Galen\u0027s veins and uniting with the inferior sagittal sinus to form the straight sinus" - (Mirriam-Webster Dictionary)
+	- "a broad unpaired vein formed by the junction of Galen's veins and uniting with the inferior sagittal sinus to form the straight sinus" - (Mirriam-Webster Dictionary)

 # A12.3.06.002
 - ## Term